drhuffman12/bench_vs/math/nodes_times_weights_sum/README.md

 (See various files under the "stats" folder.)
 (See "http://www.tablesgenerator.com/markdown_tables" for handy md table generator.)

-TODO:
- * To try to get faster MRuby times (and to get a self-contained executable for other comparisons):
-   - Clone the MRuby repo
-   - embed the bench test file (wrapped in a class to make it easier to call) into the clone folder
-   - mod `collect.sh` to use the embedded version (i.e.: re-build mruby w/ the bench code embedded into the mruby binary)
-   - re-build and re-run the benchmarks

 ## Linux

 ### Mint 17.3 KDE